| |

 in a constant pressure run.

-normalized sensitivity analyses.
-This is useful for mechanism reduction and
+.
+This is useful for mechanism reduction and elucidation.

 Actually, you can do this with any version of Kintecus, but you had to crunch the numbers